Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Evidence is an essential part of the head injury compensation claim process.
 You should gather together proof that shows the third party concerned was in breach of the care duty and that this caused your injury.
 The following can be useful:

-- A copy from any workplace accident book.
+• A copy of any workplace accident book.

 A skilled personal injury solicitor could help you collect this essential evidence.
 Call today to see if you are eligible to claim.